tofunori/montreal-lima-flight-monitor/README.md

 ### No Flights Found

 If no flights are found:
+- Try increasing the `--max-stops` value (e.g., `--max-stops 3`) as most flights between Montreal and Lima have multiple stops
+- Use the `--debug` flag to see detailed information about what's being filtered out
 - Verify the airport codes are correct
 - Try searching further in advance
 - Check if there are direct flights available between your chosen airports